 - And how to stick with a gluten-free dairy-free diet in the long-term

 Since I’ve been there and done that, I know how tough it can be to sift through all the information on the internet to get real and actionable answers.
-That’s why I’ve put together two awesome things for you.
+That’s why I’ve put together the perfect thing for you.

 This is a complete course for anyone knew to a gluten-free dairy-free diet – and is ready to get all the information you need right away at your fingertips.
 I’ve compiled all my knowledge on this diet to share with you (including ALL the information from the four areas I shared above that you need to know) – and it’s available right now.